Verywell

 Verywell is a website providing health and wellness information by health professionals.
 It was launched on 26 April 2016 as a media property of About.com (now Dotdash Meredith) and its first standalone brand.

 As of March 2017, it reached 17 million US unique users each month.

 History

 About.com launched Verywell as its first standalone media property on 26 April 2016.
-The site took about half the health content already present at About.com, but the content was updated and made easier to read and navigate.
+The site took about half the health content that was already present at About.com, but the content was updated and made easier to read and navigate.
 The website hired Dr. David L. Katz as its first senior medical advisor.
 Verywell launched a partnership with the Cleveland Clinic in August 2016, helping promote content from the clinic's consumer health information portal.
 The second phase of the partnership, launched in January 2017, focused on providing resources to physicians and doctors.

 By May 2017, About.com had transformed into Dotdash, an umbrella media brand of six distinct and specialized vertical sites ("content destinations").
 While Verywell was about health, the others were about travel, learning, money management, home decorating, and technology.